 A wedding seating chart is essential for showing your guests where they’ll be spending the majority of your celebration, but it’s also an opportunity to set the tone for your reception and establish your wedding theme and decor style.
-We’ve rounded up a few unique ways of displaying wedding seating charts so that you can create one that fits the theme of your big day perfectly.
-Feel free to copy these to a tee or use them as inspiration to create something totally your own.
+We’ve rounded up a few unique wedding seating chart ideas so that you can create one that fits the theme of your big day perfectly.
+Feel free to copy these displays to a tee or use them as inspiration to create something totally your own.

 Here are a few unique wedding seating chart ideas.

 Head to your local antique shop and hunt down a sweet vintage mirror to write your wedding seating chart details on.
 If you go this route, be mindful of what the mirror will be reflecting when you place it at your venue (we love that the mirror pictured below reflects the surrounding foliage).
-It can totally be used as decor in your home after your wedding has wrapped, so it serves double duty.
+It can totally be used as decor in your home after your wedding has wrapped, so this wedding seating chart idea serves double duty.
 Pro tip: if you don’t want to spend your time rooting around thrift stores, many rental companies have options on hand, too.

 In the market for a truly unique wedding seating chart idea?
 Write your guests’ names on a flower-filled lucite box or pen them onto a pane of glass.
 The transparent wedding decor trend is super popular ATM, making it an awesome choice for a more modern celebration.

-Chalkboards aren’t just for classrooms - they also make for amazing wedding seating charts.
+Chalkboards aren’t just for classrooms – they also make for an amazing wedding seating chart idea.
 Bonus: if you have to move any of your guests around at the eleventh hour, it’s super easy to make edits on them (all you need is an eraser, a piece of chalk and a steady hand).

 Use a panel of wire mesh as your backdrop and fill it with colourful table cards, florals and greenery to create your own one-of-a-kind installation.
 This edgy, modern seating chart style works great for artsy, industrial-chic wedding themes, but can really be used for any reception style with the right props.